-If the VDA is a Single-session OS VDA running on a Multi-session OS, configure the local user right Change the time zone to Everyone.
+If you are using single-session VDA (formerly known as Workstation VDA) on machines running a server OS, configure the local user right Change the time zone to Everyone.
 This user right can be found in the Local Computer Policy > Computer Configuration > Windows Settings > Security Settings > Local Policies > User Rights Assignment.

 In a Single-session OS, Users are included in the User Rights Assignment Change the time zone, though not in a Multi-session OS.
 In a Multi-session OS, the time zone synchronizes using the following group policy: Computer Configuration\Administrative Templates\Windows Components\Remote Desktop Services\Remote Desktop Session Host\Device and Resource Redirection\Allow timezone redirection.
-This policy doesn’t apply when the Server is not a Remote Desktop Session Host in the Multi-session OS VDA (installed with the
+This policy is applicable when the Server is a Remote Desktop Session Host in the Multi-session OS VDA (installed with the

 /ServerVDIcommand).
 In a Multi-session OS, by default and by design, users don’t have the local right to change the time zone.